Uploader CLI Reference

-Trunk Flaky Tests detects and tracks flaky tests in your repos by receiving uploads from your test runs in CI.
-Trunk Flaky Tests takes the JUnit XML format for uploads.
-These uploads happen in the CI jobs used to run tests in your nightly CI, post-commit jobs, and your PR checks.
+Trunk detects and tracks flaky tests in your repos by receiving uploads from your test runs in CI, uploaded from the Uploader CLI.
+These uploads happen in the CI jobs used to run tests in your nightly CI, post-commit jobs, and PR checks.

 If you're setting up Trunk Flaky Tests for the first time, you can follow the guides for your CI provider and test framework.